Complex $S_3$-symmetric 3HDM: Explicit CP violation

 where the non-zero elements of the $Y$- and $Z$-tensors are

 This form enables us to easily establish quantities that are invariant under basis changes.
-Utilizing the elegant technique of creating CP odd invariants from the $Y$- and $Z$-tensors will provide us with a powerful and elegant tool for establishing the CP properties of the potential.
-For descriptions of this technique, confer~\cite{Mendez:1991gp,Lavoura:1994fv,Botella:1994cs,Branco:2005em,Davidson:2005cw,Gunion:2005ja,Haber:2006ue}, see also Refs.~\cite{Nishi:2006tg,deMedeirosVarzielas:2016rii,Ogreid:2017alh}.
+Utilizing the elegant technique of creating CP-odd invariants from the $Y$- and $Z$-tensors will provide us with a powerful and elegant tool for establishing the CP properties of the potential.
+For descriptions of this technique consult Refs.~\cite{Mendez:1991gp,Lavoura:1994fv,Botella:1994cs,Branco:2005em,Davidson:2005cw,Gunion:2005ja,Haber:2006ue}.
+Some other methods were discussed in Refs.~\cite{Nishi:2006tg,deMedeirosVarzielas:2016rii,Ogreid:2017alh,Trautner:2018ipq,Ivanov:2019kyh}.
+We shall start by defining six CP-odd invariants, namely

-We shall start by stating a theorem that will serve as an invaluable tool in the discussion of the CP properties of the potential. \begin{theorem} \phantom{.}\\ We start by defining the following six CP odd invariants, where repeated tensor indices are to be summed over from 1 to 3.
+Next, we establish two theorems which serve as invaluable tools in the discussion of the CP properties of the potential.